swiftyspiffy/dalle-mini-retry-website/README.md

 finished, 9 images are returned in the form of a base64 encoded string.
 The api.php will handle the response and prepare it for being returned to the javascript code.

+### Why is api.php required?
+You might be wondering why javascript can't just request from dalle-mini directly.
+This has mainly to do with CORS restrictions, and the inability of javascript to performa POST request to another domain.
+As such, we use our own php script to perform the POST request, and then maintain a connection to our own server.

 ### Deployment
 If you wish to deploy this code, simply move the files into an accessible, php enabled directory on your website.
 Make sure to make the following
 changes: